Importance of Buying Black: find out why is it exceptionally vital to patronize Black brands and what impact Buying Black has on the Black community!

 Envisage an existence of notably Black Owned schools, hospitals, grocery shops, airlines, railway lines, restaurants and so on, who would be the significant contenders of the economic bubble.

-We would no longer have to entertain reports of being maltreated at office bases, being told our hair is unprofessional or come victim of racism; we could ultimately operate in a clique making our own rules and celebrating our own culture.
+We would no longer have to entertain reports of being maltreated at office bases, being told our hair is unprofessional or come victim of racism.
+We could ultimately operate in a clique making our own rules and celebrating our own culture.

 Let’s build this dream together.
 Support black brands above others.
 Say yes to a life of financial freedom!
 Do you want that?

-Written by Emmanuel Mayowa
+Written by Zoomaburst

 Photographer: Phil Halfmann ⠀